Notable Properties of Specific Numbers

 The product of three consecutive integers (a 3-d oblong number), and also one of the central numbers in Pascal's Triangle, namely the 7th term in row 13.
 This coincidence happens because 7! = 5040 = 10×9×8×7 (and therefore, 13!/(7!×6!) = 13!/10!); see 3628800 for more on this.

-One of the numbers Ramanujan made famous.
-As the story goes, Hardy commented to Ramanujan that he had come over in taxicab number 1729 and that the number had no particular significance that he (Hardy) knew of.
+The Hardy-Ramanujan "Taxicab number", made famous by a story involving the two early 20th-century mathematicians.
+As the story goes, Hardy commented to Ramanujan that he had just ridden in taxicab number 1729 and that the number had no particular significance that he (Hardy) knew of.
 Ramanujan replied that 1729 did indeed have a special property: it is the smallest number that can be expressed as the sum of two cubes in two different ways: 1729 = 123+13 = 103+93.
 It is thus also a near-miss to Fermat's Last Theorem.
-See also 50, 65 and 635318657.

 This feat seems extraordinary, and most write it off to the fact that Ramanujan had a sort of savant calculation ability.
-However, it is a little easier to see how this particular feat can be done by considering the following:
+Ramanujan did work on the problem of finding A,B,C such that A3+B3=C3±1; see my article on Sequences Related to the Work of Srinivasa Ramanujan.
+Even without that, it is easy to see how this particular property of this number could be noticed by considering the following:

-First of all, once a modest-sized list of cubes has been memorized (something that many folks with a passion for numbers do, see 7776 and the Feynman anecdote below), it is easy to recognize 1729 as the combination of 103=1000 and 93=729, and it also has a clear resemblance to 123=1728.
+First of all, once a modest-sized list of cubes has been memorised (something that many folks with a passion for numbers do, see 7776 and the Feynman anecdote below), it is easy to recognise 1729 as the combination of 103=1000 and 93=729, and it is next to 123=1728.

-Here are the cubes up to 123 classified with letters a through f for the 6 different values of K:
+Here are the cubes up to 123 classified with letters a through f for the 6 different values of N3 mod 6:

 |